Prudentnavigator/PrivateChatRoom-App/README.md

 Note:
 1. The color of the App is red if there is no internet connection and/or the App is not connected to the server.
-    ('no_internet.png' and 'not_connected_to_server.png')
-3. When a connection with the server is established the color of the App is green.
+2. When a connection with the server is established the color of the App is green.
-    ('chat.png')
-5. The App logs info for troubleshooting purposes only and does not log messages that have been send or received.
+3. The App logs info for troubleshooting purposes only and does not log messages that have been send or received.
     Once the App is closed, the messages disappear.
-6. Please note that the messages are not encrypted in this version.
+4. Please note that the messages are not encrypted in this version.

 Features:
 - Logs are written to the '.client.log' file on a rotating bases (max 3 files).
 - Ipv4 address and port number used to connect to the server are displayed in the GUI.
 - Set ipv4 address button to change the ip address.
-   ('set_ipv4_address.png')
 - Set port button to change the port number.
-   ('set_port.png')
 - A display that indicates the amount of users in the chat.
 - A scrolled text field that display's the messages in the chat.
 - An entry field for the messages.
 - A send button for sending the messages.

+If you have any questions/recommendations or want to report a bug you can reach me by email (tommy_software@mailfence.com).